Morningstar ESG Risk Ratings Explained

 What does this mean?

-The intention of the Sustainability Rating is to provide an objective measure for how a fund is managing ESG risks.
+The intention of the Morningstar ESG Risk Rating is to provide an objective measure for how a fund is managing ESG risks.
 A fund with a 5/5 score has underlying investments that are considered strong at interacting with the environment around them, the people that they deal with and are well governed.
 This should mean that they are well equipped to deal with future market environments, take advantage of opportunities and survive through regulatory change.

 What is the Morningstar Low Carbon Designation?